Fair Trading can investigate complaints about registered certifiers and local council certification work.

 - Do I have evidence?
 Keep copies of correspondence and document discussions.

-Building work can continue during an investigation.
-Only the local council can order building work to stop.
+Building work can continue during the complaint process.
+Only the council can order work to stop.

 Potential outcomes if a complaint is proven